frenck/spook/documentation/integrations/homeassistant.md

 While Spook is floating around in your Home Assistant instance, it will raise repairs issues if it has found something that is not right.

 Some of these are broken things, and some are only untidy ones.
 The untidy ones are all fixable from the issue itself, and every one of them offers to stop mentioning it, because an empty area you keep on purpose is nobody's business but yours.

+The tidiness repairs also hold off for a day, so setting something up and filling it in after lunch does not earn you a repair issue in between.
+A new area, floor or label is left alone for its first twenty-four hours.
+A blueprint is judged by when its file was last touched rather than when it first appeared, which also spares one you edited yesterday.

 ### Non-existing registered entities